sahilrajput03/sahilrajput03/thoughts-principles.md

 Lord, make me an instrument of thy peace.
 Where there is hatred, let me sow love. ~ Saint Francis of Assisi

 Good judgement comes from experience, and a lot of that comes from bad judgement. ~ Will Rogers

+No act of kindness, no matter how small, is ever wasted. ~ Aesop